 While there are many good introductions to data science — like R for Data Science (Wickham & Grolemund, 2017) — they typically do not cater towards the special background and needs — and often anxieties and reservations — of psychology students.
 As social scientists are not computer scientists, we introduce new concepts and commands without assuming a mathematical or computational background.
 Our data and examples typically involve people and questions currently of interest in scientific psychology.
 Adopting a task-oriented perspective, we begin with a specific problem and then solve it with some combination of data collection, manipulation, modeling, and visualization.

-Attending class, continuos preparation (by working through the current chapter before coming to class), and solving and submitting weekly programming assignments (formerly abbreviated as WPAs, see Assessment), and final exam OR data science project.
+Regular course attendance and preparation (by working through the current chapter before each session), solving and submitting weekly programming assignments, and succeeding in a final exam OR data science project.

-This course assumes some basic familiarity with statistics and the R programming language, but enthusiastic programming novices are also welcome.
+Some basic familiarity with statistics and R is beneficial, but enthusiastic novices are also welcome.

-A. Submitting solutions to weekly programming assignments (WPAs) on Ilias by Thursday of the same week (by 23:59) on at least 10 out of 12 weeks.
+A. Solutions to weekly programming assignments: To be submitted (on Ilias) by Thursday of the same week (by 23:59) on at least 10 out of 12 weeks.

 Final grades are based on course participation (including regular submission of exercises) (A: 33%) and the final exam/project (B: 67%).